bcbio/bcbio-nextgen/docs/contents/rnaseq_variants.md

 # Variant calling using bulk RNA-seq data

-**2020-05-12: works for validation samples fails for some random samples due pybedtools [issue](https://github.com/bcbio/bcbio-nextgen/issues/3078).**
+**2020-05-12: works for validation samples, fails for some random samples due to pybedtools [issue](https://github.com/bcbio/bcbio-nextgen/issues/3078).**

 ## Workflow

-This workflow demonstrates how to call variants with GATK3.8 using RNA-seq data of GM12878 cell line (blood).
-Using this data allows to access the precision and sensitity of RNA-seq variant calling comparing to the well studied set of calls for NA12878.
+This workflow demonstrates how to call variants with GATK3.8 using bulk RNA-seq data of GM12878 cell line (blood).

-At least 3 RNA-seq dataset exist for NA12878:
+At least 3 RNA-seq datasets exist for NA12878:
-- `SRR307897` is of bad quality - don't use it.
+- `SRR307897` is of bad quality - don't use it;
-- [SRR307898](https://www.ncbi.nlm.nih.gov/sra/?term=SRR307898) is a bit old (Illumina GAII) but it was used in [Piskol2013](https://www.ncbi.nlm.nih.gov/pubmed/24075185) article, which is reliable work on RNA-seq variant calling validation.
+- [SRR307898](https://www.ncbi.nlm.nih.gov/sra/?term=SRR307898) is a bit old (Illumina GAII) but it was used in [Piskol2013](https://www.ncbi.nlm.nih.gov/pubmed/24075185) article, which is reliable work on RNA-seq variant calling validation;
 - [SRR5665260](https://www.ncbi.nlm.nih.gov/sra/?term=SRR5665260), NextSeq-500.

-GATK3.8 requires additional installation [step](https://bcbio-nextgen.readthedocs.io/en/latest/contents/installation.html#gatk-and-mutect-mutect2)
+GATK3.8 requires additional installation [step](https://bcbio-nextgen.readthedocs.io/en/latest/contents/installation.html#gatk-and-mutect-mutect2).

 ### 1. Project structure
 ```